Telephone and Data Systems, Inc. research snapshot

 TDS AI Trading Strategy Framework

 The TDS AI trading strategy is a rules-based framework for a transformed telecom and tower company.
-It is not personalized advice and should be paired with live chart data, earnings reports, broadband subscriber trends, tower lease disclosures, and management guidance.
+It is not personalized advice and should be paired with live chart data, the August 7, 2026 earnings report, broadband subscriber trends, tower lease disclosures, and management guidance.

 Trend-following setup

-Watch for TDS to base near the $33.50 to $34.00 support zone and then reclaim the $36 to $38 resistance area on above-average live volume, with confirmation from improving broadband subscriber data and no negative tower lease surprises.
+Watch for TDS to base near the $32.50 to $33.00 support zone and then reclaim the $36 to $38 resistance area on above-average live volume, with confirmation from a solid August 7 earnings report, improving broadband subscriber data, and no negative tower lease surprises.

 Mean-reversion setup

-If TDS pulls further toward or below the $33.89 52-week low, look for volume exhaustion or a catalyst (earnings beat, buyback announcement, tower deal) before considering a long position.
+If TDS pulls toward or below the $32.94 52-week low, look for volume exhaustion or a catalyst such as a Q2 2026 earnings beat, a buyback announcement, or a tower deal before considering a long position.
 The stock is in a structural transition, so mean reversion carries risk.

 Use a tight stop below the entry catalyst level.
-A post-sale distressed stock can gap down on any disappointment.
+A post-sale stock can gap down sharply if the August 7 report disappoints.

 Fundamental monitor

-Track TDS Telecom broadband subscriber net additions, ARPU trends, Array Digital Infrastructure tower lease income and T-Mobile renewal terms, free cash flow, debt levels, share buyback activity, and management guidance on the normalized earnings run rate.
+Track TDS Telecom broadband subscriber net additions and ARPU trends, Array Digital Infrastructure tower lease income and T-Mobile renewal terms, free cash flow, debt levels, share buyback activity, and management guidance on the normalized earnings run rate in the August 7 report.

 Reduce confidence if broadband subscriber losses accelerate, tower lease income falls below expectations, free cash flow turns negative, or management signals further restructuring or dilution.